taranarmo/matlab-ptv-docker/README.md

     product.Signal_Processing_Toolbox
     product.Statistics_and_Machine_Learning_Toolbox

+Probably you don't need all of the toolboxes, it wasn't tested thoroughly.

+## Docker

+Currenly Dockerfile assumes that matlab installed into `matlab` directory within repo directory, and should be edited otherwise.

 Build an image with

-    $ docker build -t matlab-ptv
+    $ docker build -t matlab-ptv .

 You might need superuser rights to run docker, also you can check rootless mode.
-If you need to run docker with root rights run it via `sudo`.
+If you need to run docker with superuser rights run it via `sudo`.
 To run MATLAB in Docker container with GUI you need to run it as follows (see [original answer](https://www.mathworks.com/matlabcentral/answers/332224-is-it-possible-to-install-matlab-in-a-docker-image)):

     $ xhost +